 It is a win-win situation because these are the people you LOVE to work with and who inspire you to do your best work.
 You can speak in terms they understand.
 When you are marketing clearing and effectively, it helps them become aware of who you are, what you offer and the BIG result you help them achieve.

-However, you are not the only one in your industry so you need a Personal Bran
+However, you are not the only one in your industry so you need a unique Personal Brand

 For the sake of simplicity, I will put it like this.

 Brand is what you stand for, it is what makes you unique and helps you put a stake in the ground.
 It will help your potential clients decide that they want to talk to YOU.
 Personal branding deserves its own article so I will write on this again soon.

 Finally, you need to be able to talk about what you do without using an elevator pitch